What Types of Injuries Can BFR Be Used to Treat?

 A recent article by Centner et al. 2019 has provided us a significant glimpse of hope for less mechanical load (and potentially less pain) necessary to induce positive adaptations in problematic tendons.
 The study found that throughout a span of 14 weeks, combining BFR with a progressive calf raise program significantly improved the health and function of the Achilles tendon.
 The tendon got bigger and stiffer, while the calf muscle size and strength improved, all of these things are super helpful and beneficial when dealing with any kind of tendinopathy or tendon issue.

 Bone injuries are complicated and very different from soft tissue and tendon injuries.Â

 The main dilemma with bone injuries is that you have to provide extra care and protection when injured, and you cannot overload an injured bone as the potential risks (a bone stress injury turning into a full-fledged stress fracture/broken bone) outweigh the benefits.
 However, for bones to heal and get stronger, they actually need mechanical load.
 This is why doctors will recommend walking programs for older adults as weight-bearing activities are healthy for bones.
 This is also why space and the absence of gravity can be harmful to astronauts’ bodies.

 BFR has changed the game as we know when it comes to rehabbing soft tissue injuries, ligaments, and even bone injuries.
-Due to its versatility and effectiveness, BFR should be equipped in every single rehab clinic as it can ultimately improve patient outcomes in less time and with less risk!
+Due to its versatility and effectiveness, BFR should be equipped in every single rehab clinic.

 - Fry CS, Glynn EL, Drummond MJ, Timmerman KL, Fujita S, et al. Blood flow restriction exercise stimulates mTORC1 signaling and muscle protein synthesis in older men.
 J Appl Physiol.